michaelfeathers/delta-flora/README.md

 ## NAMING

-*Delta Flora* is the name of an album by Hughscore: a group formed by the late Hugh Hopper of Soft Machine.
-The name struck me because it literally means the flowering/bountiful mouth of a river.
+*Delta Flora* is the name of an album by Hughscore: a group formed by the late [Hugh Hopper](https://en.wikipedia.org/wiki/Hugh_Hopper) of [Soft Machine](https://en.wikipedia.org/wiki/Soft_Machine).
+I chose the name because its literal meaning is *the flowering/bountiful mouth of a river*.
 It seemed like a good name for a tool that produces useful information from repositories.
 Aside from that, the pun on the word *delta* with regard to version control systems was too good to pass up.